jennweir/jennweir/README.md

 🔭 I’m currently working as a developer lead on a mobile application with [Void Tech](https://github.com/void-tech-um).
 As a student org, we work on applications that help Michigan students to improve and address problems within the student community on campus.

 🌱 I’m currently learning about blockchain technology and decentralized applications.
+I'm also reading about assembly language programming for Linux machines [here](https://github.com/pkivolowitz/asm_book?utm_source) and for Apple Silicon [here](https://github.com/below/HelloSilicon?utm_source).

 💬 Ask me about daily current events.
 I read the [Wall Street Journal](https://www.wsj.com/) and [TLDR](https://tldr.tech/) newsletter daily and enjoy discussing what's happening in the world.